 - Colds and other minor illnesses (I get sick WAY less often than I used to)

-- Excess stuff I don’t need and have to maintain and dust and eventually toss at its end of (usually short) life
+- Excess stuff I don’t need and which requires maintenance and dusting during its (usually short) life

 - Spending lots of money on said stuff

 - Working more to earn more money to buy said stuff